djbpitt/pystuff/flattening/flatten_a_list_of_lists.md

 flattened = itertools.chain.from_iterable(forest)
 ```

 This assumes that the argument is an iterable, so we don’t need the star to unpack it into its components.
+This is more efficient when the trees are generators, rather than lists, since we don’t need to create the entire lists in order to flatten them.
 Also produces an iterator, as above.